roms2000/burp-docker/README.md

 Boolean value true/false for receiving notification on failed backups via email.

+`FROM_EMAIL`

+Email address of the sender.

 `NOTIFY_EMAIL`

-Email address where notifications are sent to
+Email address where notifications are sent to.

 `SMTP_RELAY`